Personalized Service from Our Accident Attorneys in Berkeley

-If you have been hurt in a traffic accident in Berkley, our skilled accident lawyers from Arash Law can help you get your life back.
+If you have been hurt in a traffic accident in Berkley, our skilled accident lawyers from our trusted law firm can help you get your life back.
 Accident compensation pays for medical bills, reimburses lost wages, and pays for the cost of living with a disability, among other things.

 Visitors can enjoy Berkeley’s year-round climate because of the city’s mild weather.
 Temperatures range from 50 to 75 degrees Fahrenheit throughout the year.
 The best weather is often found in the fall and spring months.
 The months of December through March see most of the region’s low-to-moderate rainfall.

 According to the Transportation Injury Mapping System, there were 607 accidents in Berkeley in 2014.
 At least three people were killed, and 738 people were hurt in those accidents.
 Most of these injuries were caused by drivers not giving pedestrians the right of way in the crosswalk.

 About 15% of people who live in Berkeley walk to work.
 Another 10% of people go to work by bicycle.
 People on bikes and the sidewalks get into more accidents in Berkeley than in any other California city of the same size.

 Pedestrians and bicyclists are more seriously hurt in a low-speed traffic accidents than people in cars.
 Motorcyclists also get hurt, even though helmets protect them.
 At even a small amount of speed, a crash can cause people in the cars to have knee and back injuries, joint damage, whiplash, and many other injuries.